MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/Data-Access.md

 ![Workplace Analytics entity relationship diagram](./images/data-access-schema.png)

-Each of the tables are exported as a seperate .csv file in the designated Azure storage container.
+Each of the tables are exported as a separate .csv file in the designated Azure storage container.

 ### Tables